 In 1959, Makeba’s incredible voice help win her the role of the female lead in the show, King Kong, a Broadway-inspired South African musical.
 That same year, she starred in the anti-apartheid documentary “Come Back, Africa,” which led to a meeting with Harry Belafonte, who helped Makeba gain entry to the United States.
 In 1963 she testified about apartheid before the United Nations.
-The South African government responded by banning her records, including hits like “Pata Pata,” “The Click Song” (“Qongqothwane” in Xhosa), and “Malaika” and revoking her citizship and right of return.
+The South African government responded by banning her records, including hits like “Pata Pata,” “The Click Song” (“Qongqothwane” in Xhosa), and “Malaika” and revoking her citizenship and right of return.

 Her close relationship with Belafonte opened up new opportunities including a performance for President Kennedy at his birthday party in 1962.
 In 1966, Makeba received the Grammy Award for Best Folk Recording together with Belafonte for “An Evening With Belafonte/Makeba.”
 The album dealt with the political plight of black South Africans under apartheid.
 But she fell briefly out of favor when she married Black Panther activist Stokely Carmichael — later known as Kwame Ture — and moved to Guinea in the late 1960s.

 In an interview with Britain’s Guardian newspaper earlier this year she said “People think I consciously decided to tell the world what was happening in South Africa.
 No!
-I was singing about my life, and in South Africa we always sang about what was happening to us especially the things that hurt us.”
+I was singing about my life, and in South Africa.
+We always sang about what was happening to us especially the things that hurt us.”

-Makeba announced her retirement three years ago, but despite a series of farewell concerts she never stopped performing.
+Makeba announced her retirement three years ago.
+But despite a series of farewell concerts she never stopped performing.
 When she turned 75 last year, she said she would sing for as long as possible.

-Makeba is survived by her grandchildren, Nelson Lumumba Lee and Zenzi Monique Lee, and her great-grandchildren Lindelani, Ayanda and Kwame.
+Makeba is survived by her grandchildren, Nelson Lumumba Lee and Zenzi Monique Lee, and her great-grandchildren Lindelani, Ayanda, and Kwame.

 Share your favorite Miriam Makeba song and memory.